kstenerud/concise-encoding/cbe-specification.md

 Illegal encodings must not be used, as they will cause problems or even API violations in certain languages.
 A decoder may discard illegal encodings.

-  * Dates must be valid.
+  * Times must be valid.
 For example: February 31st, while technically encodable, is not allowed.
   * Map keys must not be container types or the EMPTY type.
   * Maps must not contain duplicate keys.
 This includes numeric keys of different widths that resolve to the exact same value.
   * An array's element type must be a scalar type.
 Arrays of arrays, containers, or EMPTY, are not allowed.